 "The problem is, where do you get the black hole and how do you get it in front of your spacecraft?"
 Shostak said.
 "It's sort of like, how do you create something that will warp space and then put it in front of your spacecraft?"

 A related science fiction idea is teleportation — the possibility of instantly conveying a person or ship into another part of the universe.
 The phenomenon is seen in "Star Trek," where the so-called transporter deconstructs one's body and reconstructs it at another, distant location.

 There is some scientific basis for this idea — scientists have shown that subatomic particles can be moved from one point to another faster than the speed of light, said physicist Ian Durham at Saint Anselm College in a 2010 interview.

 But the ability to break apart and reassemble an entire human appears impossible, Durham said.
 Because of the randomized aspects behind the arrangement of subatomic particles, perfectly reversing them becomes increasingly difficult as they accumulate in greater numbers.

 While hyperspace is not a current form of space travel, there is ongoing research to determine how viable it is — and what the experience would be like.

-The fast travel would cause light to shift into longer wavelengths as per the Doppler effect, which also explains phenomena such as why the sound of a car horn changes before it passes an observer and afterward.
+The fast travel would cause light to shift into longer wavelengths due to the Doppler effect, which also explains phenomena such as why the sound of a car horn changes before it passes an observer and afterward.
 In space, humans would not be able to see starlight because its wavelengths would be stretched into the X-ray spectrum.
 Also, the glow of the universe — which glows in microwaves — would become visible because its light would be stretched into the visible spectrum.